Stock Option Plans and 401(k) Plan

 The 2019 ESPP is intended to qualify as an “employee stock purchase plan” under Section 423 of the Code.
 The Compensation Committee of the Board administers the 2019 ESPP.
 The Compensation Committee has authority to construe, interpret and apply the terms of the 2019 ESPP.
 As approved by our stockholders, a maximum of 1,000,000 shares of our common stock may be purchased under the 2019 ESPP.

 The 2019 ESPP is generally expected to operate in consecutive semi-annual periods referred to as “option periods.”
-The first option period commenced on January 1, 2020 and will end on the last trading day in the semi-annual period ending June 30, 2020, with successive option periods expected to begin on the first day of January and July and to terminate on the last trading day of June and December, respectively.
+The first option period commenced on January 1, 2020 and ended on the last trading day in the semi-annual period ended June 30, 2020, with successive option periods expected to begin on the first day of January and July and to terminate on the last trading day of June and December, respectively.
 Option periods may not last longer than the maximum period permitted under Section 423 of the Code, which generally limits the length of such offerings to either 5 years or 27 months, depending on the terms of the offering.
-Generally, all full-time employees of the Company and its subsidiaries will be eligible to participate in an option period
+Generally, all full-time employees of the Company and its subsidiaries are eligible to participate in an option period.

 Each participant’s payroll deductions under the 2019 ESPP will be credited to a liability account in his or her name under the 2019 ESPP.
-The aggregate liability for participant payroll deductions at March 31, 2020 was $14,700, which is included in accrued expenses in the accompanying Consolidated Balance Sheet at that date.
+The aggregate liability for participant payroll deductions at March 31, 2021 and 2020 was $18,600 and $14,700, respectively, which amounts are included in accrued expenses in the accompanying Consolidated Balance Sheet at those dates.

 Each option granted under the 2019 ESPP will automatically be exercised on the last day of the respective option period (referred to as the Exercise Date).
 The number of shares acquired by a participant upon exercise of his or her option will be determined by dividing the participant’s 2019 ESPP account balance as of the Exercise Date for the option period by the purchase price of the option.
 The purchase price for each option is generally equal to the lesser of (i) 85% of the fair market value of a share of our common stock on the applicable Grant Date, or (ii) 85% of the fair market value of a share of our common stock on the applicable Exercise Date.
 A participant’s 2019 ESPP account will be reduced upon exercise of his or her option by the amount used to pay the purchase price of the shares acquired by the participant.
 Following exercise of the option, any excess amount in a participant’s account will be refunded following the Exercise Date.
 No interest will be paid to any participant under the 2019 ESPP.